daos-stack/daos/docs/admin/troubleshooting.md

 -   Gather daos metadata logs if a pool/container resource problem is observed, using the provided group mask

-        D_LOG_MASK=DEBUG -> log at DEBUG level from all facilities DD_MASK=group_metadata_only -> limit logging to include only these streams (mgmt, md, dsms).
-Or specify DD_MASK=group_metadata to log default streams and metadata-specific ones.
+        D_LOG_MASK=DEBUG -> log at DEBUG level from all facilities DD_MASK=group_metadata -> limit logging to include deault and metadata-specific streams.
+Or, specify DD_MASK=group_metadata_only for just metadata-specific log entries.

 -   Disable a noisy debug logging subsystem